microsoft/vscode-extension-samples/l10n-sample/README.md

 ```

 The `l10n-dev` tooling also supports converting XLF files back into `bundle.l10n.json` and `package.nls.json` files, but we won't cover this here as it's not needed for this sample.

+### `@vscode/l10n`

+In this repo, you can see that there is a `cli.ts`.
+This file will be run outside of your extension using the `node` executable directly.
+This is a simple example of how you can use the `@vscode/l10n` package to load the localized strings for your extension inside of that subprocess.

+Those `l10n.t` calls will pull the strings from the file uri that was passed in... but the importance of this package is that these `l10n.t()` calls will also be picked up by the tooling that we use to extract strings for localization.